Kingston, Ontario: Sailing

 The city is known for its fresh-water sailing, and hosted the sailing events for the 1976 Summer Olympics.
 CORK – Canadian Olympic-training Regatta, Kingston – now hosted by CORK/Sail Kingston is still held every August.
 Since 1972, Kingston has hosted more than 40 World and Olympic sailing championships.
 Kingston is listed by a panel of experts among the best yacht racing venues in the US, even though Kingston is in Canada.

-Kingston sits amid excellent cruising and boating territory, with easy access to Lake Ontario, the St. Lawrence River, and the Thousand Islands, including the Thousand Islands National Park, formerly the St. Lawrence Islands National Park.
+Kingston sits amid cruising and boating territory, with easy access to Lake Ontario, the St. Lawrence River, and the Thousand Islands National Park, formerly the St. Lawrence Islands National Park.

 Kingston is also home to the youth sail training ship called the St. Lawrence II.

 During the summers, the RMC campus in Kingston plays host to a Royal Canadian Sea Cadets camp called HMCS Ontario, which provides sail training along with much other training to youth from across Canada.
 The Kingston Yacht Club in downtown Kingston has a learn to sail program for both children and adults.